 6. Write Or Speak About Your Feelings

 Throughout this article, I’ve echoed this sentiment of speaking about how you feel.

-If you bottle up emotions, it will explode causing damage to you and those around you.
+If you bottle up emotions, they will explode, causing damage to you and those around you.

 I’ve witnessed this happen many times.

-What’s healthy is to write or speak about your feeling of jealousy without blame, anger or embarrassment.
+What’s healthy is to write or speak about your feelings of jealousy without blame, anger, or embarrassment.

-This gives your partner the opportunity to support you whilst admire you for not allowing your actions to be dictated by jealousy.
+This gives your partner the opportunity to support you while admiring you for not allowing your actions to be dictated by jealousy.

 By not acting on jealousy in a negative way, you rewire your brain to avoid hurting yourself or others during volatile feelings.

 Writing or speaking about it may provide you with some perspective that initially flew over your head.

 As of late, I spend 15 minutes every night journaling about my thoughts and feelings.
 Often, the act itself makes me feel better, and in other instances, I sort of provide self-therapy that resolves my emotions.